Vineet-modus-git/ocr_outputs/output/sezalm_01102025163833_Final_DRHP/sezalm_01102025163833_Final_DRHP_page_28_nohf.md

 Given these factors, it is crucial to ensure a structured governance mechanism that safeguards our company's interests, mitigates any potential conflicts of interest, and ensures that the promoters' external commitments do not hinder our operational and strategic goals.

-6. Our expansion into the two-wheeler electric vehicle (EV) segment involves operational, financial, and market acceptance risks.
+**6. Our expansion into the two-wheeler electric vehicle (EV) segment involves operational, financial, and market acceptance risks.**

 As part of our growth strategy, we intend to enter the two-wheeler electric vehicle (EV) segment, which presents significant opportunities for expansion but also entails inherent risks and challenges.
 Establishing a presence in this sector requires substantial investment in product development, market research, regulatory approvals, and infrastructure.
 These capital-intensive requirements may put pressure on our financial resources, potentially affecting our ability to fund other core business operations.